Skip to main content

 A vital troubleshooting tool to minimise your system down time

-Similar in principle to the black box recorder found on most aircraft, the event log keeps track of all major system events, faults and most operator actions.
-Up to 4500 individual events can be stored in SmartPick’s non-volatile memory; this represents approximately 200 magnet load cycles for a typical system.
+Similar to the black box recorder of a modern aircraft, all major system events, faults and most operator actions are recorded in an event log.
+Up to 4,500 individual events can be stored in SmartPick’s non-volatile memory; this corresponds to approximately 200 load cycles of the magnet system.

-Figure 1: Accessing the event log via a Bluetooth link
+Figure 1: Accessing the event log using BlueTooth interface

 Inside the event log